 Regulatory framework and authorities

-How is fund management regulated in your jurisdiction?
+How (in very general terms) is fund management regulated in your jurisdiction?
 Which authorities have primary responsibility for regulating funds, fund managers and those marketing funds?

 Certain administrative services are regulated by professional services laws.
 Before offering bookkeeping services on the market, a minimum of three years’ professional experience is required.
 Trade settlement is typically licensable as the financial service of the execution of orders on behalf of clients or the banking activity of trading on behalf of others.